 The standard treatment available will also be discussed.

-You can contact the research nurse with more questions throughout your decision making process.
+You can contact the research nurse (CNM2) with more questions during your decision making process.

-If you decide to take part in a clinical trial, you have to be fully satisfied with all the information shared with you in regards to all the procedures involved in the participation in the clinical trial.
+If you decide to take part in a clinical trial, you have to be fully satisfied with all the information shared with you about all the procedures involved in the clinical trial.

 For more information on our open clinical trials, please contact our Clinical Trials Unit.

 For more information on clinical trials in Ireland see:

 Trial Name: SASCIA

 Patient profile: Her 2 - breast cancer patients in post neoadjuvant setting